 In cases of sexual violence, sexual harassment, sexual discrimination, and interpersonal violence additional rights would apply.
-Please see Students' Bill of Rights on page 57.
+Please refer to the Students' Bill of Rights on the Addendum on Sexual and Interpersonal Violence Policy and Procedures.

-Note: The University will make every effort to keep the confidentiality of any person(s) reporting a claim and when possible will keep the identity of an unwilling victim or witness confidential.
+The University will make every effort to keep the identity of any person(s) reporting a claim private and only be shared on a need-to-know basis.
+When possible the identity of an unwilling reporting individual/ complainant or witness may remain confidential.
 However, we cannot guarantee unqualified confidentiality as we must also balance the safety of other members in our community.
-If we determine that there is the threat of imminent harm to an individual or to the community, information may need to be shared then and only with appropriate individuals.
-Complainants will be advised if information pertaining to a claim is shared with individuals outside of the University's investigative process.
-There are certain individuals who, under the law and under specific circumstances, are bound by rules of confidentiality and therefore are prevented from or not required to report on your behalf.
-If you choose to report a claim to any of the University resources listed, you may ask whether your conversation with them is privileged under the law.
+If we determine that there is the threat of imminent harm to an individual or to the community at large, the University may need to act regardless of a continuing complaint as deem appropriate and information may need to be shared with certain individuals for appropriate action or response.
+There are certain individuals on the University campus who, under the law and under specific circumstances, are bound by rules of confidentiality and therefore are prevented from or not required to report on your behalf.
+If you choose to report a claim to any of the University resources, you may ask whether your conversation with them is privileged under the law.

-4. Notification of Charges
+3. Notification of Charges

-The University official handling the case (i.e. Resident Director, Associate Director of Student Conduct and Community Standards, or Director of Student Conduct and Community Standards) shall develop a written Charge Letter containing a numbered series of allegations that, either individually or collectively, constitutes one or more violations of Campus or Administrative Regulations.
-Additionally, these items shall be specific and shall provide probable cause to believe that a violation(s) has been committed.
+The University official handling the case (i.e. Resident Director, Associate Director of Student Conduct and Community Standards, or Director of Student Conduct and Community Standards) shall develop a written Charge Letter containing the allegations received that, either individually or collectively, constitutes one or more violations of Campus or Administrative Regulations.

-The respondent shall be given formal written notification that they have been charged with violating a provision of the Regulations via an Initial Conference Appointment/Specification of Charges letter, within fifteen (15) working days from the time the complainant has notified the Office of Student Conduct and Community Standards of their intent to pursue charges, barring extenuating circumstances.
+The respondent shall be sent formal written notification that they have been charged with violating a provision of the Regulations via an Initial Conference Appointment/Specification of Chargesletter, within fifteen (15) working days from the time the complainant has notified the Office of Student Conduct and Community Standards of their intent to pursue charges, barring extenuating circumstances.